ms-mfg-community/copilot-dotnet-rps/Labs/RPS-Lab-2/README.md

 ## Prerequisites

-Make sure that you have completed the [initial lab](../RPS-Lab-1/README.md)
+Make sure that you have completed [the first lab](../RPS-Lab-1/README.md).

 ## Steps